cruil/ocr_densenet/README.md

 # ocr_densenet
-do some changes from https://github.com/yinchangchang/ocr_densenet ,than it can be trained by python3
+do some changes from https://github.com/yinchangchang/ocr_densenet ,that it can be trained by python3